 - Hereditary factors

 - Pregnancy, which enlarges the breasts even if you don't subsequently breast feed

-- Fluctuations in your weight especially large changes.
+- Fluctuations in your weight, especially large changes.

 When the breasts are larger and heavier, they sag more readily and lose their youthful shape and positioning.
 A breast lift (known as a mastopexy) restores that shape and positioning without adding any volume to the breast size.
 It can also reduce enlarged areolas.
 Your body profile will be more uplifted and younger-looking.

-A consultation, the first step
+A consultation is the first step

 A breast lift, being fairly major surgery, is not something to rush into.
 If you would like to schedule a consultation to discuss the possibility, please call or email us.
 Not everyone is a good candidate.
-Dr. Workman carefully screens his patients to ensure he only operates on qualified candidates who will recover properly.
+Dr. Workman carefully screens his patients to ensure that he only operates on qualified candidates who will recover properly.